atomita/wordpress-layout-style-theme/README.md

 This is intended to be able to use the "layout" in the file of the theme of wordpress.

-Need to call the "wp_head" function or the like in the "template of content (single.php, index.php, etc.)" will be lost when you use this.
+Need to call the "get_header" function or the like in the "template of content (single.php, index.php, etc.)" will be lost when you use this.
 "template of content" you can focus on content for it.

 ## Get started